uclm-mantis/epos/README.md

 I (2624560) EPOS: Skip 00000702 (2 bytes) 00 00 00 00 00 00 00 00
 ```

 COB-ID 0x702 signals an NMT heartbeat.
 Payload with a 0 means the EPOS is in *bootup* state.
 From now on the EPOS is able to handle SDO requests.
-Let us activate the device writing into the *control_word* object (`index=0x6040, subindex=0`).
+Let us activate the device writing into the *controlword* object (`index=0x6040, subindex=0`).

 ```
 > w controlword 0